-- The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.
+- The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives. - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.

-The percentage indicated above reger to the Sub-Fund's net asset value.
+The percentages indicated above refer to the Sub-Fund's net asset value.